 2022 Street Reconstruction Project

-The streets included in the 2021 Street Reconstruction Project are from the Preliminary Street List discussed below.
-The 2021 Street Reconstruction Project will begin in June 2021.
-This work includes asphalt mill and overlay and base repairs and is estimated to be completed by September.
-The estimated cost for these repairs is approximately $4.5 million.
-Click on 2021 Street Reconstruction Project Map(PDF, 24MB) for selected streets for summer 2021.
+The streets included in the 2022 Street Reconstruction Project are from the Preliminary Street List discussed below.
+The 2022 Street Reconstruction Project will began in July 2022.
+This work includes asphalt mill and overlay and base repairs and is estimated to be completed by November.
+The estimated cost for these repairs is approximately $7.5 million.
+Click on 2022 Street Reconstruction Project Map(PDF, 2MB) for selected streets for Summer 2022.

 Belton Streets PCI Rating

-Belton partnered with Stantec Consulting Services, a nationally acclaimed company, to evaluate the pavement condition of City streets.
+Prior to the first bond issuance in 2019, Belton partnered with Stantec Consulting Services, a nationally acclaimed company, to evaluate the pavement condition of City streets.
 Stantec drove each street in Belton with a specialized truck equipped with laser cameras and GPS to measure and evaluate roughness and pavement distresses, such as potholes, rutting, alligator cracking, etc. per industry standards.
 This data was used to develop a Pavement Condition Index (PCI) for each street segment.
 The overall PCI for Belton streets is "46" that equates to a "poor" condition.
-Click here for the PCI Rating Map(PDF, 24MB) for City streets.
+Click here for the 2019 PCI Rating Map(PDF, 24MB) for City streets.

-Belton's PCI and other supplementary data were used as the basis for determining a preliminary list of streets to be repaired over the next 3 to 4 years using Proposition R street bond funds in the amount of $13.5 million.
+Belton's PCI and other supplementary data were used as the basis for determining a preliminary list of streets to be repaired over the next 3 to 4 years using street bond funds in the amount of $21 million.
 Because the overall condition of Belton's streets is "poor" based upon the PCI, most of the streets need immediate repair.
 Staff partnered with Stantec to develop a process for determining a preliminary project list.
 This process included the following factors using a "worst first" approach:

 - Repairing the "failed" streets that were mainly in residential areas and adding adjacent streets with the worst conditions to group improvements for continuity and more visual appeal;